 Producer Joel Silver was on the set of 1987’s Lethal Weapon when he and director Richard Donner began talking about Silver’s failed attempts to adapt Tales from the Crypt as a feature film: the disappointing reception to 1983’s Twilight Zone: The Movie and 1982’s Creepshow had lessened enthusiasm for horror anthologies.
 Unmoved by those failures, Donner said he’d be interested in joining the project.
 When the series idea was brought to HBO, they were intrigued that so many feature film talents were backing the idea.
-When Zemeckis—who was working with Silver on 1988’s Who Framed Roger Rabbit?—got involved, the network agreed to move forward with the show.
+When Zemeckis—who was working with Silver on 1988’s Who Framed Roger Rabbit at the time—got involved, the network agreed to move forward with the show.

 2. The Crypt Keeper has Chucky's eyes.